notpran/mcslang/README.md

 - then in cmd run `pip install eel`
 - then **Download the required files from this page**, extract it and run the `run.py` or go to web then run the main.html file
 - if u ran the python file, a window will open up[happy scripting!]
-- if you ran the html file, it would open up in your default browser[happy coding!!]
+- if you ran the html file, it would open up in your default browser[happy scripting!!]

 # How to code